souche/flowbased_wiki_cn/Concepts.md

 ## Components

 Components are the building blocks in Flow-based programming.
-This section covers simple components which are usually written as classes, functions or small programs in conventional programming languages.
+This section covers elementary components which are usually written as classes, functions or small programs in conventional programming languages.
 For composite components see [Graphs section](Concepts#Graphs) below.

 ### Ports